 Ada provides mechanisms to explicitly interface to modules written in other languages.
 Pragma Import, pragma Export and pragma Convention permit the name of the external unit and the interfacing convention to be specified.

-Even with the use of pragma Import, pragma Export and pragma Convention, the vulnerabilities stated in subclause 6.49 of ISO/IEC TR 24772-1:2019 are possible.
+Even with the use of pragma Import, pragma Export and pragma Convention, the vulnerabilities stated in subclause 6.49 of ISO/IEC 24772-1:2019 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, or languages are used for which Ada does not specify a calling convention.

 6.49.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.49.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.49.5 of ISO/IEC 24772-1:2019.

 6.50 Unanticipated Exceptions from Library Routines [HJW]